Kilimanjaro, Lemosho Route (8-day)

 Distance – 6 miles

 Today we made our final descent down Kilimanjaro.
 We tramped down 7,000 feet of steep hillside through the lush Mweka rainforest on the southeastern slope.
 Surprisingly, this forest was much different than the western Lemosho woodland where we began our ascent.
 Here the trails were muddy and slick, and the path cut through gnarly, moss-covered heather and endemic camphor trees.
-We also saw some unique vegetation such as masale (Dracaena).
+Again, we enjoyed some of the unique vegetation, including the masale (Dracaena).
 Known as the ‘peace plant’ to the Chagga people, the spiky, succulent shrub is used commonly as a hedgerow as well as a peace offering in their culture.

 That afternoon we reached Mweka gate, and were met with our gold certificates from the park authority for reaching Uhuru.
 We departed the gate, headed toward the cultivated farmland zone below, feeling amply accomplished, a bit tired, and already nostalgic for the pure, crisp air of Kilimanjaro.